p2js/rsformat/README.md

 # RSFormat

 RSFormat is a string formatting/printing library for JavaScript.
-It offers an alternative to the string formatting and printing provided by `console.log`.
+It offers a minimal, yet powerful and flexible alternative to the string formatting and printing provided by `console.log`.

 ## Motivation